Lvzxc/nyc-mobility-pipeline/doc/data_quality_checks/03_mart_checks/checks_dim_location.md

 Retain valid text entries such as 'Unknown' and 'N/A' across borough, zone, and service_zone to preserve official NYC TLC spatial definitions, explicitly distinguishing Unknown (uncaptured or missing GPS/meter data) from N/A (non-applicable attributes, such as out-of-city trips or non-regulated service zones).
 ```

+## Conclusion

+The Gold location dimension passed all defined DQ checks with one warning and no failures.
+The table contains the expected 265 unique locations, with valid and unique `location_id` business keys and `location_key` surrogate keys.
+No missing location attributes, conflicting location attributes, or inconsistencies between the Silver and Gold location IDs were detected.
+The only warning was related to two `borough` values, `Unknown` and `N/A`.
+These values were intentionally retained to preserve the official NYC TLC spatial definitions, distinguishing `Unknown` values from uncaptured or missing location information and `N/A` values from non-applicable attributes such as out-of-city trips or non-regulated service zones.

+The dimension is ready to be referenced by the Gold fact table for location-based mobility analysis and pickup/drop-off area analysis.